Planet Fitness doesn’t get the best reputation among the weightlifting community.

 The lack of barbells at Planet Fitness is a real bummer, but the gym does have a pretty decent stock of heavy dumbbells: Up to 75 or 80 pounds, in most places.

 Most guys opt for the dumbbell bench press in place of the standard bench at PF.
+This makes the dumbbell rack very crowded at peak hours.

 Planet Fitness doesn’t have a bench press because this gym chain is specifically for the average person, not the serious bodybuilder.